WeiChongDevelops/fulcrum/README.md

 Welcome to Fulcrum, a free budgeting and expense tracking web application.

 Fulcrum is designed to make the (often tedious) process of creating a budget and keeping track of expenses, as simple and intuitive as possible.
-This sentiment is reflected in the front-end design, with the user interface focused on clarity and satisfaction, and the feature set focused on the essentials for practical use.
+This sentiment is reflected in the app design, with the user interface focused on clarity and satisfaction, and the feature set focused on the essentials for practical use.